snega0606/PMP/README.md

 # PMP
 This project is created for an educational institution to manage projects that are done by the students.
-And staff can monitor their students
+And staff can monitor their students.